PreranaSarkar07/data-science-datasets/Task 3/README.md

-## 📝 Task 3: Decision Tree Classifier – Summary
+## 📝 Task 3: Decision Tree Classifier

 **Objective:**
 Build a Decision Tree model to predict whether a customer will purchase a product/service based on demographic and behavioral data (Bank Marketing Dataset).